siyelo/dna/_docs/economic-model.md

 because nobody has managed to define a model that is good enough to attract a critical mass of participants.

-> The closest thing we have is the “10k club”, an opt-in risk pool
+> The closest thing we have is the "10k club", an opt-in risk pool
 > designed to handle the specific case where a client doesn’t pay your
 > invoice (because the client has cash-flow problems, or is being evil).
-> As member of the 10k club you say “If another Siyeloer doesn’t get
+> As member of the 10k club you say "If another Siyeloer doesn’t get
 > paid for his/her job, I’m willing to donate SEK 10,000.
 Unless it
-> happens too often, or I can’t afford to pay right now.”
+> happens too often, or I can’t afford to pay right now."
 Note that the
 > 10k club supports everyone at Siyelo, not just other members (the idea
 > is that, if someone outside the club receives payout, they will be
 > morally inclined to join the club afterwards).
 As of 2014 we had 9